syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-maui.md

 ---
 # Create, read and edit a PowerPoint file in .NET MAUI

-Syncfusion Essential PowerPoint is a .NET MAUI PowerPoint library used to create, read, and edit PowerPoint documents programmatically without Microsoft PowerPoint or interop dependencies.
+Syncfusion Essential Presentation is a .NET MAUI PowerPoint library used to create, read, and edit PowerPoint documents programmatically without Microsoft PowerPoint or interop dependencies.
 Using this library, you can create a PowerPoint document in .NET MAUI.

 **Prerequisites:**
 To create .NET Multi-platform App UI (.NET MAUI) apps, you need the latest versions of Visual Studio 2022 and .NET 6.
 For more details, refer [here](https://docs.microsoft.com/en-us/dotnet/maui/get-started/installation).